c-higashi/appium_tests/README.md

   'appium:appActivity': 'com.universalstudios.upr_japan.MainActivity',
 };
 ```
-`appium:appPackage` shows the app to launch, and `appium:appActivity` shows which page to open when the test starts up.
+`appium:appPackage` is the app to launch, and `appium:appActivity` is which page to open when the test starts up.
 In order to look up the values for these two properties,
 1. Execute `adb devices` on the terminal.
 Available emulators will be returned as following:
 ```
    List of devices attached